doodboard/tutorial/README.md

 ![component-2](https://github.com/doodboard/tutorial/blob/main/img/component_2.jpg)

-Install stabilizers now before moving on if you wish to use them.
+**Install stabilizers now** before moving on if you wish to use them.
 For 2u switches, I personally prefer the tactility of not having stabs installed, but that's just my personal opinion.
 Grab the acrylics plate labelled "l" and "m" above, and gauge where the OLED needs to be.
 Solder the OLED in place.
 Then insert 4 x popnuts to the bottom 2 plates.
-Be gentle.
-If necessary, push it in with a hot soldering iron as demonstrated [here](https://youtu.be/Av3CXxWuI28) by Mei
+Be **gentle**.
+If necessary, push it in with a hot soldering iron as demonstrated [**here**](https://youtu.be/Av3CXxWuI28) by **Mei**
 Place the plate "m" on top of PCB.
 Slide the plate over the encoder.
-Note there is a small metal tap on the encoder.
+Note there is a **small metal tap** on the encoder.
 Manoeuvre around it.
 Install your switches.
 The PCB is held in place by the hotswap sockets and the switches.
-The force of pressing the switches are tranferred directly to the acrylic case.
+The force of pressing the switches are transferred directly to the acrylic case.
 Assemble with the rest of your acrylic plates and screw them in place.
-That's it, your are done.
+That's it, your are **done**.
 Install keycaps to your liking and type away!

 -------------------------------------------------------------------------------------------------